Kirkleatham Museum is proud to showcase a powerful celebration of our region’s steel and industrial heritage.

 “Steel Stories provides an excellent opportunity for our community to celebrate the important legacy of the iron and steel making industry on Teesside and the contribution it has made to the local and national economy over 170 years.
 It gives an insight into the experiences of many former employees together with a fascinating collection of memorabilia which demonstrate the skills, commitment and pride of generations of steelworkers.
 I am sure that Steel Stories will also provide an inspirational springboard for our young people in developing their careers and for the future manufacturing and business development in the area.”
 John Baker, former HR Director at SSI.

-Steel Stories is a FREE exhibition and runs from 5 April 2019 to April 2020 at Kirkleatham Museum in Redcar.
+Steel Stories is a FREE exhibition and runs until April 2020 at Kirkleatham Museum in Redcar.